Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Introduction

-Existing literature on anomaly detection in graphs (see for instance recent surveys \cite{ranshous2015anomaly, 10.1007/s10618-014-0365-y}) can roughly be categorized according to the characteristics of methods for modeling anomalies.
-Community-based methods \cite{duan2009community, aggarwal2012event, chen2012community, gupta2012community,rossi2013modeling} first perform community detection by clustering (or partitioning) vertices and then subsequently use features summarised from communities to detect anomalies.
-Decomposition methods \cite{ide2004eigenspace, lakhina2004diagnosing, sun2007less, sun2006beyond, sun2006window} use eigenspace representations or tensor decomposition to extract features and monitor changes across time steps.
-Distance or (dis)similarity-based methods are also employed to monitor or identify changes \cite{koutra2013deltacon,koutra2016deltacon}.
-Probabilistic methods \cite{priebe2005scan,heard2010, 10.1145/1242572.1242600,aggarwal2011outlier,doi:10.1080/00401706.2013.822830} specify probability distributions to describe baseline ``typical'' behavior of features in networks (or networks themselves) and consider deviations from the baseline to be anomalies.
-Probabilistic methods, as with scan statistics \cite{priebe2005scan,Park2013AnomalyDI,wang2013locality,doi:10.1080/00401706.2013.822830} and Bayesian methods \cite{heard2010}, do not always perform a fixed mapping from features to normal or anomaly states, but can construct a probability for changes to be considered anomalies.
+Existing literature on anomaly detection in graphs (see, for instance, recent surveys \citep{ranshous2015anomaly, 10.1007/s10618-014-0365-y}) can roughly be categorized according to the characteristics of methods for modeling anomalies.
+Decomposition methods \citep{ide2004eigenspace, lakhina2004diagnosing} use eigenspace representations or tensor decomposition to extract features and monitor changes across time steps.
+Distance or (dis)similarity-based methods are also employed to monitor or identify changes \citep{koutra2013deltacon}.
+Probabilistic methods \citep{priebe2005scan,wang2013locality,heard2010} specify probability distributions to describe baseline ``typical'' behavior of features in networks (or networks themselves) and consider deviations from the baseline to be anomalies. {For instance, \cite{heard2010} employs a two-stage Bayesian procedure for detecting anomalies in dynamic graphs.
+Similarly, \cite{josephs2023bayesian} introduces a Gaussian process-based framework for anomaly detection with network inputs.
+Additionally, scan statistics \citep{priebe2005scan,wang2013locality} are often used in a moving time window analysis to compute local statistics across datasets for anomaly detection.
+The maximum value of these local statistics within the time window is called the scan statistic.
+There has also been some work on change point detection on graph data.
+For example, \cite{roy2017change} perform change point detection on a Markov random field, which is used for modeling the networks; \cite{bhattacharjee2020change} do change point detection in block models. \cite{wang2021optimal} achieve a near minimax rate of localization considering an independent sequence of inhomogeneous Bernoulli graphs.
+The latent position model for time series of graphs is considered in related works such as \cite{padilla2019change,marenco2022online}.
+Our approach differs by exploiting common structures in the nodes across the time series via joint graph embedding, which will be described next.
+More recently, \cite{davis2023simple} proposed a dynamic network embedding method and introduced a hypothesis testing framework capable of testing for planted structures in networks.
+This framework bears similarities to our work.}